DokiStarDoki/Open-Icon-Forge/README.md

 - 🧩 Filter by tag or theme
 - 📝 View metadata details
 - ⬇ Download SVGs

-## Python Script: organize_icons.py

-Use this to:

-- Move icons and metadata from /input/ into their respective /icons/[theme]/ folder
-- Update metadata.json automatically

 ## 🧪 Tech Stack